nizh0001/react-native-movie-app/README.md

   Rented Screen: View a list of rented movies in a scrollable layout.
   Watch Screen: Watch a placeholder video and mark movies as watched to remove them from the rented list.

-- Two Dialogs: Confirmation dialogs for renting and returning movies.
+- Two Dialogs: Rent Confirmation (movie title, price, confirm/cancel) and Search Dialog (input and submit button).

 - Global Theme: Consistent styling throughout the app.